explainers-by-googlers/opener-storage-partitioning/README.md

 The first proposal should be less disruptive than the second, but metrics will need to be gathered on both.
 Once implemented, these proposals together prevent any synchronous or asynchronous communication between a first- and third-party storage bucket for the same origin.
 Instead, communication between two buckets for the same origin will only be possible if one of the buckets is transient.
 This mitigates the threats we are concerned with.

-### Severing window.opener on cross-site navigation
+### Proposal 1: Severing window.opener on cross-site navigation

 If a frame navigates cross-origin any windows opened by that frame must have their window.opener handles cleared.
 The cleared handles can be restored if the opening frame navigates back in history to a state where the handles had previously been connected.
 If a frame navigates when it has a cleared window.opener handle, that handle will be blocked from restoration.
 If a frame navigates back in history to a state in which it had a window.opener handle cleared, that handle could be restored depending on the state of the opener.